 Go to open site Explorer and find the top linked pages.

 You can get lots of ideas from visiting those pages and seeing where the links come from.

-Brian gives a shout out to making the best content.
+Brian gives a shout-out for making the best content.
 He calls it the skyscraper technique.

 Let’s see just one specific example.
 It’s common knowledge that Google uses 200 ranking factors when it comes to deciding a spot for your site.

 There were mentions of some of the factors here and there but the most comprehensive list until then was that by Vaughn which listed 118 ranking factors.

 Brian phoned, emailed, went knee-deep into research, and finally came up with a post that listed all the 200 ranking factors.

 To date, that post has brought in over 58,000 visitors and been linked over 900 times.